AuroraLHL/AuroraLHL.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
+## ABOUT ME

-I am currently a Master's student in Mechanical Engineering at the College of Engineering, Peking University, where I focus on **optimization algorithms**, **large language models**, and **LLM4OPT** research.
-I completed my Bachelor's degree in Robotics Engineering at Peking University in 2023.
+I'm currently an M.S. student in Mechanical Engineering (Industrial Engineering Management) at Peking University, where I focus on **LLM for Optimization** and **Agentic Reinforcement Learning**.
+I'm also doing my internship at Alibaba QuarkLLM.
+Previously I was an intern at Moonshot AI RL Team.
+I received my B.S. degree in Robotics Engineering from Peking University in 2023.

-My research interests lie at the intersection of optimization theory and artificial intelligence, particularly in applying large language models to optimization problems.
-I am passionate about developing novel algorithms that can bridge the gap between traditional optimization methods and modern AI techniques.

-I have gained valuable industry experience as a **Reinforcement Learning Algorithm Engineer** through internships at leading AI companies.
-Most recently, I worked at **Alibaba Group's Quark division** (May-September 2025) on large model training and applications, and previously at **Moonshot AI (Kimi)** (January-May 2025) on the WebAgent project, where I developed RL algorithms for web-based autonomous agents.

-My technical expertise spans machine learning frameworks (PyTorch, TensorFlow), optimization tools (CPLEX, Gurobi, OR-Tools), and programming languages (Python, C++, MATLAB).
-I am always interested in collaborating on projects related to optimization algorithms, reinforcement learning, and AI applications.
+My research interests recently focus on **Agentic RL**, **Multi-Agent systems**, and **Self-Play training methodologies** for enhancing LLM agent capabilities.
+Previously I was working on optimization algorithms and mathematical modeling for LLMs.
+Throughout my academic journey, I have gained extensive experience in **LLM for Optimization**, particularly in **Optimization Modeling**, and **Agentic RL training** methodologies.

+## EDUCATION

+**M.S. in Mechanical Engineering**, Peking University, 2023 - 2026 (Expected)

+**B.S. in Robotics Engineering**, Peking University, 2019 - 2023

+## WORK EXPERIENCE

+**RL Algorithm Engineer (Summer Intern)** at Alibaba Group - Quark -LLM Training and Application - RL Team, 2025.05 - 2025.09

+**RL Algorithm Engineer (Intern)** at Moonshot AI (Kimi) - RL Team - WebAgent Project, 2025.01 - 2025.05